sydnejoywright/mystartup/README.md

 after they have had an experience.
 So we will need some authentication to save their account info.

 ###DATABASE DATA
+A database will be used to store and manage important data received from the user.
+Like if something was ordered or scheduled.
+Inputs from the user will need to be stored so that if they return and log in, it will be there.

 ###WEBSOCKET DATA
+I could use a websocket to give basic live updates to the user.
+At this point I'm not positive what all of these different elements entail, but it looks like websockets can be used to enable real time communication and updates.
+I guess this could be used to show users that their commands have been retrieved/processed.